femtosense/femtodriverpub/README.md

 #### To generate SD programming files from a previously saved FQIR pickle

+This currently only works with the PyTorch flow.
+For now, for TF use `sd_from_femtocrux.py`.

 You can pickle the docker's input, the FQIR graph, with `torch.save()` (In the pytorch/TF femtocrux walkthroughs, this variable is called `fqir_graph`).
 Put these pickles in `femtodriverpub/models/`.

 `run_from_pt.py` works on these pickles, invoking the femtocrux docker to compile them and produce a zip containing memory images.
 It then does the same thing that `sd_from_femtocrux.py` does, producing SD card programming files.